 In the Fall of 2012, they launched the zen of slow cooking food blog sharing Meg’s passion for helping people find a little more Zen in the kitchen with Jane’s desire to create whole food recipes for the slow cooker.
 As their subscribers grew in numbers, drawn by their contemporary twist on slow cooking, Meg and Jane knew they were onto something.

-Using their most widely searched recipes coupled with customer requests they created even more simplicity for the home cook and debuted a series of gourmet inspired spice blends at the Lake Forest Farmer’s Market in the Fall of 2013.
-Each blend featured a recipe directly on tin and a shopping list conveniently located on the back.
-To their delight, they sold out on the first week, started receiving email requests after the market closed and by year end had sold over 1,000 blends.
+Using their most widely searched recipes coupled with customer requests, they created even more simplicity for the home cook and debuted a series of gourmet inspired spice blends at the Lake Forest Farmer’s Market in the Fall of 2013.
+Each tin of single-use spices featured a recipe and a shopping list.
+To their delight, they sold out of tins in the first week, and started receiving email order after the market closed for the summer.
+By year end they had sold over 1,000 blends.

 Opening day at the market